TJRiker11/Wrangle-OpenStreetMap-Data---Tri-Cities---Washington/Tri Cities Data/Project Report.md

 - Inconsistent and incorrect postal codes (some have 5 digits '11111' some have 9 '11111-1111' and some dont have enough digits to form a correct zip code
 - Tags have many problem characters such as hyphens, dashes, underscores, etc

+### Benefits to fixing these problems
+The reason for doing a project like this is to clean messy data and make it consistent.
+With so many different endings for streets and post codes, it can get confusing to read a map.
+Changing all data for an area to have completely consistent data with all other data makes the map much more readable and less messy.

 ### Auditing Tags
 ```Python